-We have moved to a “gratuity-included” or “tipless” model here at rye.
+We have moved to a “gratuity-free” or “tipless” model here at rye.

 We have prided ourselves with creating rye based upon European village taverns or small eateries; our food has been inspired by the cuisines of the little towns of France, Spain and Italy, we have attempted to make restaurant feel like them as well.

 So we have decided to also embrace the tipping culture of Europe.

 What that means for you, dear customer, is nothing much.
 We done away with gratuities and we are paying our staff a larger wage (and better benefits) instead.
 We have rebuilt the menu with that in mind, so while individual items may cost between 10% and 20% more than we had previously charged – which pays the increased wages – but without the added tips, the overall value or total cost will remain the same to you.

 What it means for our staff is stability: in most other service industries, the wage of the worker is fairly consistent – it is independent of the variability of the amount or difficulty of the work, day to day.
 It is mostly paid based on the time the worker spends at the job or task.
 Due to tipping practices, restaurants in the USA have not been that way for over a century now.
 In the restaurant industry, servers (and staff overall) are unsure of how much they will make day to day or even month to month, due to the unpredictable and sometimes whimsical tipping culture that is standard here -sometimes they will make a lot of money from a fairly easy/slow shift, but also they will make “sub-standard” tips on a normal amount of business.
 (Human nature being what it is, the thing that gets most remembered is often the bad tip days.
 That impacts mental health.)
 This leads to an uneasy relationship with customers.